KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/22-journey-quest.md

 Its message:
 We are all travelers between hypostases.
-Our Deep Self / Mind calls us outward to remember inward.
+Our L₃ (DS / DM: Archeus / Noeüs) calls us outward to remember inward.
 Our dragons are our own distortions made visible.
 The end of the road is not beyond us, but **within**—
 the moment the traveler becomes the path,